cnrd/SAT/README.md

 4. Multi-room setup:

+> [!Note]
-Note: If SAT is the only climate entity, skip this step.
+> If SAT is the only climate entity, skip this step.

    - Primary: Users can add their physical thermostat.
 SAT will syncronize the `hvac_action` of the physical thermostat with the SAT climate entity's `hvac action`.
 Moreover the physical thermostat will act as a back up if any failure to HA occurs.
    - Rooms: Users can add their TRV climate entities.
 So when any of the rooms will ask for heating, SAT will start the boiler.

+> [!TIP]
-Look at the Heating Mode setting in General Tab for further customizability.
+> Look at the Heating Mode setting in General Tab for further customization.

 5. Calibrate System: Optimize your heating system by automatically determining the optimal PID values for your setup.
 When selecting Automatic Gains, please note that the system will go through a calibration process that may take approximately 20 minutes to complete.